 But the more difficult (and most important) part to buying a suit is the actual construction.
 We’ve heard the terms full canvased, half canvas, and fused suits.
 Now, it’s time to adopt this language ourselves.
 Doing so will give increased understanding of what it is you’re truly buying and essentially, the craftsmanship you’re paying for.

 Canvassing refers to the suit jacket (not the pants).
 Running from the shoulder to the end of the jacket, the canvas is made up of horsehair, which sits underneath the shell (or outer fabric) of the jacket.
 Like a good pair of jeans, the canvas drapes well and moulds to your body over time; giving back freedom of movement and a personalised fit.

 But with such impeccable craftsmanship comes a huge cost.
 Sewing the canvas under the shell is fickle, involves a lot of stitch work and it is time consuming.
 And there is an art to it, which means a qualified tailor is required and because of their skill, tailors cost money.

 A full canvas jacket as part of a suit is an investment piece designed to last years, if taken care of.
-Essentially, plan to wear it for a long time.
 By sticking to neutral, classic hues such as black, blue and grey, the dollar-to-wear ratio of this suit (given you wear it for the rest of your life) proves it’s well worth the expense.
 And you’ll look killer, too.